Cover photo for Linnea Aileen Bell Shaw's Obituary

 March 29, 1951 — January 16, 2023

-Linnea Aileen Bell Shaw was at peace as she returned to her Heavenly Father on Monday,
+Linnea Aileen Bell Shaw was at peace as she returned to her Heavenly Father on Monday, January 16, 2023, surrounded by her family.
+Linnea was born March 29, 1951, in Seattle, Washington to Wallace and Aileen Koyonen Bell.

 She loved her Finnish heritage and enjoyed the rich culture.
 She spent her childhood in Seattle, graduating from Chief Sealth High School.
 Linnea attended Central Washington State College and obtained her degree in Early Childhood Education in 1973.
 She later earned a Masters Degree in Education from Lesley University.